JMRMEDEV/ev5-dev-tools-templates/README.md

 # EV5 DEV Tools Template

-All the included tools allow us to quickly and easily develop applicacions in **ANSI C** without the need of **Scratch** software, meant for more adavanced developers who want to get all from **KAZI EV5** brick.
+These tools make it easy to develop applications for the KAZI EV5 brick using ANSI C, without relying on the proprietary Scratch software.

+Designed for more advanced developers who want full control over the EV5's capabilities.

 Such tools include: